Cathy Engelbert is the CEO of Deloitte, a consulting firm that employs 85,000 professionals who serve over 80 percent of Fortune 500 companies.

 Yes, it will take more time.
 But it's a better investment of your time in the long run.

 There's lots of advice out there on how to be more productive and successful.
-But it's good to really take in that the top-rated CEO on one of the most transparent platforms out there about work happiness says this is the most important thing to do:
+But it's good to really take in that a top-rated CEO on one of the most transparent platforms out there about work happiness says this is the most important thing to do: